On this page

 LinkedIn can also exclude clicks it detects as fraudulent or non-human.
 This can result in lower reported impressions or spend.
 These updates impact key metrics like conversions, cost, and impressions.

-If LinkedIn revises campaign data after Amplitude’s import complets, those changes don't appear automatically.
+If LinkedIn revises campaign data after Amplitude's import completes, those changes don't appear automatically.
 To ensure the most accurate reporting, trigger a manual backfill to refresh metrics for the affected time period.

-Consider this a you analyze campaign performance, particularly when reviewing short-term trends, diagnosing anomalies, or comparing metrics across tools.
-Data appearing accurate at the time of import may shift days later due to these retrospective updates in LinkedIn Ads.
+Consider this as you analyze campaign performance, particularly when reviewing short-term trends, diagnosing anomalies, or comparing metrics across tools.
+Data that appears accurate at import time may shift days later because of these retrospective updates in LinkedIn Ads.

-LinkedIn Ads doesn't export user level identifiers like device ID, email address, or user ID.
-As a result, Daily Ad Metrics event's don't link to use profiles in Amplitude, they aren't associated with known users across other product events.
+LinkedIn Ads doesn't export user-level identifiers like device ID, email address, or user ID.
+As a result, Daily Ad Metrics events don't link to user profiles in Amplitude, and aren't associated with known users across other product events.

 While these events may appear in a user stream with a synthetic identifier (like LinkedIn Ads device ID), this doesn't mean identity resolution was successful.
 Amplitude treats the events as standalone entries, which aren't suitable for user-level reporting.